 Why Should You Use Electronic Transfers?

-Using electronic funds transfer generally lowers your payment processing costs and saves time compared to using paper checks.
+Using electronic funds transfer generally lowers your payment processing costs and saves time compared to using paper checks for bill payments.

 ACH electronic transfers are much lower cost than wire transfers, which are both payment options using EFT transactions.
 Wire transfer may make sense for a high-dollar real estate transaction that justifies the wire cost.
-Using ACH transfers in the U.S. or globally equivalent eChecks for cross-border transactions are lower-cost payment methods.
+Using ACH transfers in the U.S. or global ACH for cross-border transactions are lower-cost payment methods.

-With online banking and online money transfers gaining immense popularity, EFT payment and ACH payment are widely used.
+With online banking and online money transfers gaining immense popularity, EFT payment, including ACH payment are widely used for different types of transactions.
 Definitions for EFT and ACH, examples, and how EFT payment and ACH payment work are provided.

 EFT (electronic funds transfer) is a term that includes ACH bank transfers, wire transfers, and other online electronic payment methods.

-ACH payment is an electronic bank transfer within the United States from a bank account to another bank account, made through the Automated Clearing House by financial institution members of Nacha.
+ACH payment is a form of EFT within the United States for the transfer of funds from a bank account to another bank account, made through the Automated Clearing House by financial institution members of Nacha.

-ACH payment processing is lower cost than paper checks and wire transfers.
-ACH processing time and receipt time Is faster and ACH is less expensive than issuing paper checks.
+The pricing of ACH payment processing is lower cost than paper checks and wire transfers.
+ACH processing time and receipt time is faster and ACH is less expensive than issuing paper checks.

-For international or cross-border transactions outside the U.S., eCheck, sometimes called “global ACH” to highlight the similarities, is used to make electronic bank transfers.
+For international or cross-border transactions outside the U.S., global ACH is used to make electronic bank transfers.